Brooke Freeman: Storyline development

-In one storyline Brooke becomes too focused on running the Primary Care Clinic, that she put a patients life elsewhere at risk.
+In one storyline Brooke becomes too focused on running the Primary Care Clinic, that she put a patient's life elsewhere at risk.
 Allen said Brooke's "standard of care and precision has slipped."
 The scenes played out when she incorrectly prescribed Barry Knox (Richard Green) with the wrong drugs, he developed serotonin syndrome.
 Sarah Potts (Amanda Billing) confronted Brooke over her negligence and she realised she needed to cover her tracks.
 Allen explained that Brooke was "surprised and embarrassed" to realise she made a medical error.
 Brooke cared about the patient, but she cared for her career more so.
 Adding that Brooke knew she had to remain quiet and carry out "damage control".
 However Barry was not satisfied with her care and acted unpredictable.
 Brooke "comprehends the magnitude of her error" upon seeing his behaviour and told him the truth.
 Allen is an ambassador for a gynaecological cancer charity.
 She convinced a producer to explore the disease through her character.
 The storyline is played out when Brooke discovers she has ovarian cysts.
 Allen said she liked to think it was "making a difference" because it was an illness "that no-one talks about."
 Brooke was later forced to cope with the arrival of her alcoholic mother Annette, with Louise Wallace being cast in the role.
 Producers later introduced Winston Youn (Min Kim) as her "devoted and meticulous" research assistant.
 When Kim auditioned for the role, producers were "blown away by his portrayal of the admiration the character felt towards Brooke."
 In October, Brooke and polar opposite Vinnie Kruse (Pua Magasiva) develop a relationship.
 It was announced in November 2011 that a new addition to Brooke's family would be arriving.
 In December, actress Rachel Blampied arrived to the soap as Brooke's illegitimate half sister, Bree.
 Blampied enjoyed acting alongside Allen and Magasiva stating; "I've had some great scenes with Beth and Pua, which have been enormous fun as they're such generous actors and are heaps of fun to hang out with!"